yh1198015532/inet/tutorials/fingerprint/doc/newevents_filtering.rst

 .. note:: The ``-fingerprint-module=""`` command line argument can be added to the .csv file as well.

 We can change the ingredients back to ``tplx`` (or some other default), re-run the tests, and accept the new values.
-This process is described in more detail in the TODO step.
+This process is described in more detail in the :doc:`accepting` step.